Cataract Surgery

 • Double vision in single eye

 Cataract surgery is carried out to eliminate the cataract problem.
-Another purpose of the cataract surgery is to enable the ophthalmologist to see the posterior portion (optic disc, optic nerve and retina) of the eye due to opacity caused by the cataract.
-If the doctor considers that this region of the eye, called fundus, is involved, your doctor may recommend cataract surgery to clearly see the fundus.
+Another purpose of cataract surgery is to enable the ophthalmologist to see the eye's posterior portion (optic disc, optic nerve, and retina) due to opacity caused by the cataract.
+If the doctor considers that this region of the eye, called the fundus, is involved, your doctor may recommend cataract surgery to see the fundus.

-Therefore, if the cataract causes problems in doing routine daily activities and it hinders diagnosis and treatment of another eye problem, cataract surgery can be recommended.
+Therefore, cataract surgery can be recommended if the cataract causes problems in doing routine daily activities and hinders the diagnosis and treatment of another eye problem.

-Cataract surgery is a day surgery following a series of preoperative preparation listed below.
+Cataract surgery is a day surgery following a series of preoperative preparations listed below.
 Cataract surgery is carried out under local anesthesia.
-In other words, you will most possibly be discharged in the same day after the cataract surgery and you will not need under general anesthesia before the surgery.
+In other words, you will most likely be discharged on the same day after the cataract surgery, and you will not need to be under general anesthesia before the surgery.

 Risks

-The surgery is carried out at outpatient basis or in other words, you do not need to be hospitalized.
-Cataract surgery is usually a safe procedure and possible complications are successfully treated.
+The surgery is carried out on an outpatient basis; in other words, you do not need to be hospitalized.
+Cataract surgery is usually safe, and possible complications are successfully treated.

 The risks that can be faced in cataract surgery are listed below:

-However, cataract surgery increases the risk of retinal detachment (detachment of the retina – the rearmost layer of the eye.
-Although the risk is low, the vision can be partially or completely lost, if the surgery fails or complications develop.
+The risks that can be faced in cataract surgery are listed below: However, cataract surgery increases the risk of retinal detachment (detachment of the retina – the rearmost layer of the eye.
+Although the risk is low, the vision can be partially or entirely lost if the surgery fails or complications develop.

 Although all possible measures that modern medicine allows are taken to prevent occurrence of risks, it is no means possible to warrant that the risks will be completely eliminated.